codfed/ai-agents/trending-on-wikipedia/README.md

 - Clean up the prompt output on the relation to other articles
 - Get this to run on it's own once a day, host the results as a static site

+## Newly Trending Wikipedia with news context

+One day, none of the new articles had any rational reason to be trending.
+So I incoporated a call to Google News through Serper.dev.

+I figured I'd have to do some looping through the results and make some more structure but on my first iteration I just passed the entire json response to ChatGPT and it worked perfectly!

+Takeaways:

+- Very pleasantly surprised with how well ChatGPT handled a prompt with raw json from the news api
+- Impressed with ChatGPT's ability to reply with an html structure
+- LangChain Memory stopped giving meaningful context....

+What to iterate on

+- Remove LangChain memory